Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers

-while together with the dataset of \cite{Radice:2018pdn} $\overline{\athetarms}=(27.6 \pm 7.9) \text{deg}$.
-The decrease in the mean value is due to different physics.
-In light of the considerably smaller sample of models for which we have $\theta_{\rm RMS}$, we simplify the statistical analysis, considering as fitting models only polynomials: $P_2^1(\tilde{\Lambda})$ and $P_2^2(q,\tilde{\Lambda})$.
+In light of the considerably smaller sample of models for which we have $\theta_{\rm RMS}$, we simplify the statistical analysis, considering as fitting models only polynomials: $P_2^1(\tilde{\Lambda})$ and \polql{}.
 The coefficients of the polynomial regressions are reported in Tab.~\ref{tab:dynfit:poly}.
 Following \cite{Radice:2018pdn} we adopt a uniform error for all models of $2$ degrees.
-We find that the best fitting model is $P_2^2(q,\tilde{\Lambda})$, which for \DSrefset{} yields to $\chi^2_{\nu}=4.55$.
-Notably, if we add the M0 models including neutrino absorption of \cite{Radice:2018pdn}(M0), the $\chi^2_{\nu}$ decreases to $4.2$.
-However, adding the leakage models of \cite{Radice:2018pdn}(LK) gives $\chi^2 _{\nu}=8.7$.
-The comparison between the performance of the different fits in terms of $\chi^2 _{\nu}$ is presented in Tab.~\ref{tbl:fit:ejecta:chi2dofsall}.
+We find that similarly to the case of ejecta electron fraction, the \polql{} performs consistently better here than other options for all datasets in terms of both \ssr{} and $\chid$.

 In Fig.~\ref{fig:ejecta:dyn:theta} we show the performance of polynomial fitting models to the ejecta $\theta_{\rm RMS}$.
-The second order polynomial provides a better fit to the low-$\theta_{\rm RMS}$ tail of the distribution than $P_2^1(\tilde{\Lambda})$.
-In both cases the error is within $\sim 10$deg.
-We thus conclude that $P_2^2(q,\tilde{\Lambda})$ is the best fit model to the data.
+The second order polynomial provides a better fit to the low-$\theta_{\rm RMS}$ tail of the distribution than $P_2^1(\tilde{\Lambda})$. and reproduces the data within $\sim 10\,$deg.
+Overall, we observe that the inclusion of both $q$ and $\tilde{\Lambda}$ in a fitting formula is important for capturing the trends in data.
 However, the small sample of models does not allow us to conduct a more thorough investigation, in particular, to study the effects of various physics included in simulations.